This post may contain affiliate links. Please see my disclosure policy.

 With mixer on low speed, add dry ingredients in 3 additions, alternating with wet ingredients (begin and end with flour mixture).

-Toss mini chocolate chips with 1 tablespoon reserved flour mixture (this prevents the chips from sinking) and gently fold into the batter with a rubber spatula.
+Toss mini chocolate chips with 1 tablespoon reserved flour mixture (this prevents the chips from sinking to the bottom of the cake) and gently fold into the batter with a rubber spatula.

 Chocolate chip loaf cake batter in glass mixing bowl with spatula